Annual Call for Projects

 Adjust

-Selected projects should integrate the feedback received by the SNIS Scientific Committee, expand and enhance their project proposal as well as solidify their partnerships.
+Selected projects should integrate the feedback received from the SNIS Scientific Committee, expand and enhance their project proposal as well as solidify their partnerships.

 5